Shawn Grate: Rebekah Leicy

 Based on information supplied by Grate, police reopened the investigation into Leicy's death.
 Her body was found in March 2015, and her death was originally ruled a drug overdose.
 Grate says he strangled her after she stole $4 from him in his place of work.

 Dana Lowrey

 Grate claims to have killed another woman who was found dead in Marion County, Ohio in 2006 and remained unidentified for 13 years.
 Grate stated he believed her name was Dana.
 In January 2018, isotope analysis indicated she was likely from the Southern United States.
 The victim was identified in June 2019 by the DNA Doe Project as Dana Nicole Lowrey, 23, of Minden, Louisiana.
 At the time of her death Lowrey had two daughters aged 1 and 5 and was separated from their father.

+According to his confession, he met Dana when she came to the house he was living at in Marion, Ohio.
+She pitched a sale of magazines to Grate's mother, and after his mother picked out a magazine, she paid by check.
+One of such magazines was The Cat in the Hat series.
+The magazines never arrived.
+After months of his mother complaining and cursing Dana for the scam, he tracked her down.
+By his confession, she tried selling him a magazine so he led her back to the house when he was home alone, and strangled her to death after a confrontation about the scam.
+He then dragged her down to the basement where he stabbed her in the neck.
+The next day the body was dumped in a wooded area.
+Three months later, he returned and set the body on fire.
+The knife he used to stab was also put into the fire as well with the intention of ruining fingerprints.
+By his accounts, the flies were "working on it" by the time he returned.